-After examining any objections submitted against the provisional results of the presidential elections, the Constitutional Court announces the results of the first round and determines, where necessary, the candidates qualified to contest the second round.
-The date of the second round is set to be fifteen days after the announcement of the results of the first round, provided that the time period between the two rounds does not exceed thirty days.
+After examining any objections submitted against the provisional results of the presidential elections, the Constitutional Court announces the results of the first round and determines, where necessary, the candidates qualified to contest the second round38.
+The date of the second round is set to be fifteen days after the announcement of the results of the first round, provided that the time period between the two rounds does not exceed thirty days39.

-The Constitutional Court announces the final results of the presidential elections within ten days from its receipt of the records from the President of the National Independent
+The Constitutional Court announces the final results of the presidential elections within ten days from its receipt of the records from the President of the National Independent Authority for Elections.40 or administrative justice.
+Thus, they become binding on all bodies and authorities in the State, whether executive, legislative, or judicial43.

-Authority for Elections.
-It is important to note that the decisions of the Constitutional Court are taken by a majority of the votes of the members present, and in the event of a tie, the President's vote is decisive.
-These decisions are final and binding on all public, administrative, and judicial authorities.
+It is important to note that the decisions of the Constitutional Court are taken by a majority of the votes of the members present, and in the event of a tie, the President's vote is decisive41.
+These decisions are final and binding on all public, administrative, and judicial authorities42.

-Accordingly, the decisions of the Constitutional Court, especially those related to elections, are absolutely authoritative, final, and immediately enforceable, and are not subject to any form of appeal before ordinary or administrative justice.
-Thus, they become binding on all bodies and authorities in the State, whether executive, legislative, or judicial.
+Accordingly, the decisions of the Constitutional Court, especially those related to elections, are absolutely authoritative, final, and immediately enforceable, and are not subject to any form of appeal before ordinary